 The Company may charge a Higher Rate of Interest for the Loans disbursed to Start-up Companies and relatively decrease the Interest Rate as and when the Company starts performing.
 In this, Any Default to a Good Customer with a Lower Rate of Interest gets compensated with the other Customer to whom the Loan is been given at a Higher Rate.

 #2 – Inserting Covenants

 The Lender may insert certain provisions or debt covenants in the Loan agreements before disbursing the funds to the Borrower.
 They can be divided into Financial Covenants, Operational Covenants, Technical Covenants & Business Level Covenants.
-Any breach in the Covenant as per the Agreement will trigger a warning signal for the Lender that there is a default that is going to happen in near future and appropriate Actions needs to be taken to secure the Loan Amount.
+Any breach in the Covenant as per the Agreement will trigger a warning signal for the Lender that there is a default that is going to happen in near future and appropriate Actions need to be taken to secure the Loan Amount.

 #3 – Periodic MIS Reporting

 In this, the Lender asks the Borrower to submit the Financial Statement in a predefined format for analysis.
 It can be Monthly, Quarterly, Bi-Monthly, or Annually depending upon the Type and Amount of Exposure.
 A Monthly MIS gives the Full picture of the Cash Flows of the Borrower and whether he is financially sound enough to repay the Debt Obligations on time.